petrstepanov/kaonlt-fit/README.md

 ```
 5. To launch the application type `kaonlt-fit` in Terminal.

-## Installation on JLab computiong farm
+## Installation on JLab computing farm

-1. Login to the computing farm and source the latest evironment:
+1. Login to the computing farm and source the latest environment:
 ```
 source /site/12gev_phys/softenv.csh 2.4
 ```